littlespace/alert_manager/README.md

 An aggregator works based on aggregation rules which are described by writing [groupers](./plugins/processors/aggregator/groupers).
 Each grouper takes in a set of alert labels and groups them together based on a grouping function, which defines the condition for two label sets to be considered same to be grouped together.
 A single alert is then generated for each group of labels based on the alert config defined in the yaml spec.

 - [Inhibitor](./plugins/processors/inhibitor) : used to silence/suppress target alerts when specific source alerts with matching labels also exist.
 The inhibit rules are defined in the alert config, and specify the source matches and target matches ( see sample alert config for example ).

+Processors work in a pipelined fashion where multiple processors form a pipeline that process alerts sequentially in stages.
+For example, the inhibitor is Stage1 of the pipeline while the aggregator is Stage2.
+This means that each stage is able to influence/alter what the next stage in the pipeline receives.